tsaie79/virtual-kubelet-cmd/README.md

 **Note:** The method `GetPods` is called every 5 seconds to check the state of the container.
 The method `CreatePod` is called when the pod is created.

-## The flowchart for creating and monitoring lifecycle of containers and pods
+## The flowchart for creating and monitoring lifecycle of the containers in a pod
 These figures show how continers and pods are created and monitored in the virtual-kubelet-cmd.
 1. Any flows in the `🔄 all containers` block are looped over all containers in the pod.
 2. Blues blocks are the flows for creating container state instances.